junipertcy/simpliciality-testing/README.md

 ```

 In the `simplicial-test` folder,
-there's a useful commandline script that allows you to do the simplicial test (even when it's not installed).
+there's a useful command-line script that allows you to do the simplicial test (even when it's not installed).
-In the `simplicial-test` folder, we ask the following: Can `d = (2, 3, 1, 1, 4, 2, 2, 1)`
+We ask the following: Can `d = (2, 3, 1, 1, 4, 2, 2, 1)`
 and `s = (3, 3, 2, 1, 4, 3)` be the joint degree sequence of some simplicial complex?
 These integer sequences are hard-coded in `datasets/00_degs.txt` and `datasets/00_sizes.txt`.

-So, let's do the simplicial test!
+Let's do the simplicial test!
 Try:

 ```sh
 $ python utils/is_simplicial.py -k datasets/00_degs.txt -s datasets/00_sizes.txt